Stopping Power Enhancement From Discrete Particle-Wake Correlations in High Energy Density Plasmas: Beam-plasma-like instabilities and saturation

-The beam-plasma and transverse self-modulation instabilities have been studied extensively in the context of laser-plasma interactions \cite{Mori:Physics}.
+Multidimensional electron beam-plasma instabilities have recently been studied in the relativistic regime \cite{Bret:Multidimensional}, and an exact kinetic theory for them has been developed using Maxwell-J\"uttner distribution functions \cite{Bret:Exact}.
+The beam-plasma and transverse self-modulation instabilities in particular have been studied extensively in the context of laser-plasma interactions \cite{Mori:Physics}.
 Ref.\ \cite{ellis:dissertation} has detailed derivations of them, the former of which is generalizable to 1D fluid streaming instabilities.
 To briefly summarize, beam and plasma densities satisfy

 with subscript $j=(b,e)$ for (beam, background plasma) quantities, $\delta n_j$ is the density perturbation, $k_{pj}\equiv\omega_{pj}/c$, and $(\omega_{pb},\gamma_b)$ are the beam (plasma frequency, Lorentz factor).
 We Fourier analyze with $\delta n_j\propto\exp[i(k_{\xi}\xi-k_s s)]$.
 Recall that $s$ and $\xi$ are akin to time and space, so instability entails $\mathrm{Im}[k_s]>0$ for real $k_{\xi}$.
 The unstable modes satisfy